This lab walks you through GCP VPC Peering.

 It is a secure solution as nothing is going public on the Internet.

-You are able to save egress costs as nothing is travelling outside.
+You are able to save egress costs as nothing is traveling outside.

 Both VPCs in the Peering connection remain administratively separate which means both are managed by their administrators.
 Configuration is done in each VPC separately.